core-wg/oscore/draft-ietf-core-object-security.md

 ## CoAP Options {#coap-options}

 A summary of how options are protected is shown in {{fig-option-protection}}.
 Note that some options may have both Inner and Outer message fields which are protected accordingly.
-The options which require special processing are labelled with asterisks.
+Certain options required special processing as is described in {{special-options}}.

 ~~~~~~~~~~~
   +-----+-----------------+---+---+